-I don’t have to tell you that a business cannot exist for long without sales…but I’ll tell you anyway (sorry, but this must be emphasized…you’ll thank me later), a business cannot not exist for long without sales!
-So how can your startup get enough sales to stay afloat and pay that great team of yours while before you scale?
-The answer is simple — find your MVA (minimum viable audience).
+I don’t have to tell you that a business cannot exist for long without sales…but I’ll tell you anyway (sorry, but this must be emphasized…you’ll thank me later).
+A business cannot not exist for long without sales!
+So, how can your startup get enough sales to stay afloat and pay that great team of yours before you scale?
+The answer is simple—find your MVA (minimum viable audience).

-A minimum viable audience is the fewest number of customers that a business could serve to survive before scale.
-In other words, they’re the lifeblood of every business.
-They’re the most important people outside of your organization.
+A minimum viable audience is the fewest amount of customers that a business could serve in order to survive.
+In other words, they’re the lifeblood of every business because they’re the most important people outside of your organization.

 Don’t fish for carp in the ocean

 I’m sure you’re probably wondering, “What the heck does fishing for carp have to do with helping my business survive?”
 Relax, it’s just an analogy.
-It basically means don’t invest time trying to catch a fish in the ocean that’s only found in lakes and ponds.
+Which basically means don’t invest time trying to catch a fish in the ocean—that’s only found in lakes and ponds.

 That same logic pertains to finding your minimum viable audience.

-The simplest method to understanding the places where your MVA is known to frequent is to do a psychographic profile of your target customer (don’t worry, this doesn’t require the expertise of a writer from the show Criminal Minds).
+The simplest method to understanding the places where your MVA is known to frequent is by conducting a psychographic profile of your target customer (don’t worry, this doesn’t require the expertise of a writer from the show Criminal Minds).

 Articulate your distinctiveness